ise-uiuc/Repilot/README-Artifact.md

 ### RQ4

 We further include Incoder-6.7B as the base model to generate patches for RQ4.

-> [!WARNING]
-> Incoder is not downloaded beforehand in the image due to its large size, so you may spend extra time waiting for the download to finish.

 ```bash
 # The first two configurations are the same as RQ3